peekler/Business-Intelligence-Demos/PowerBI/README.md

    - Select the "Slicer" visualization from the visualization panel
    - Drag a field (e.g., Department, Program) to the slicer
    - The slicer now acts as an interactive filter for all visualizations in the report

-### Map Visualization

-If you have geographical data (e.g., students' places of origin):
-1. Select the "Map" visualization
-2. Drag the geographical data (city, country) to the "Location" field
-3. Drag the metric (e.g., number of students) to the "Size" field

 ### Cards and KPIs